definite-d/clipbg/README.md

 It analyzes the alpha channel of a selected bitmap, calculates the bounding box of the visible pixels, and applies a non-destructive SVG `clip-path` to the image.

-Made for myself (I got tired of having to use GIMP or PS to clip images), free for all.
+Made for myself (I got tired of having to use GIMP or PS to do this), free for all.
 Consider dropping a star if you find it useful.

 Cheers.